Track Width and Isolation Gap Tolerances

 Track widths and isolation gaps are important as they define the current load, impedance and electronic signal integrity for a PCB.

+Therefore, the track widths chosen depend upon the actual functionality of the PCB.
 For example, high current requires wider traces and isolation gaps as normal signal tacks.

 The main factors that influence the final track widths and isolation gaps are listed below: